 Don’t Stop Believing

 Campaigns can be a lot of work up front.
-Marketing Automation will make running and managing your campaigns much easier and far more efficient, but a time investment is required up front.
 Putting in the effort to plan your campaigns thoroughly before you build them will also help you avoid the headache of making unnecessarily complicated “fixes” later.
 It’s okay to not know the answer to everything right when you begin, but by spending time preparing your tools, resources, and personnel, the whole process will go much more smoothly.